bicklab/gxg-interaction-modeling/README.md

 - dglm v1.8.6

 ## Data
-This analysis was performed using the app.Terra.bio and the UK Biobank data on the DNA Nexus Research Analysis Platform.
+This analysis was performed using the Terra.bio and the UK Biobank data on the [DNA Nexus Research Analysis Platform] (https://ukbiobank.dnanexus.com).
+Replication analysis was performed in 1) the BioVU app.Terra.bio environment and 2) the [All of Us Research Workbench](https://workbench.researchallofus.org/).

 ## Citation
 If you use this code or find it helpful, please cite: